BEST FULL BODY WORKOUT

 Many people suffer from what we call ‘glute amnesia’ in their glute workouts, never driving the hinge using the appropriate lower body muscles.
 The Barbell Hip Thrust exercise helps remedy that because it’s driven solely by a hinge.

 Exercise Notes: Starting position for this lift is lying on the gym floor with knees bent and a bar across your lap.
 Drive your pelvis up from the floor into bridge position.
-Don’t load up super heavy to try to get in the 5 rep range, because we want to focus on driving this with the glute muscle.
+Don’t load up super heavy weight to try to get in the 5 rep range, because we want to focus on driving this with the glute muscle.
 Instead, drop down to lighter weights in the 10-15 reps range and perform 3-4 sets to focus on driving this explosive movement.

 BARBELL BENCH PRESS